VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 and Vite uses it under the hood.
 Because we are transpiling constantly to see what's happening in Storybook, its crucial that the process be fast.
 Thanks to esbuild, Vite does exactly what we need.

-Our production build includes [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) for each component and an `index.d.ts` file enumerating all components.
+Our production build, versioned with [Semantic Versioning](https://semver.org/), includes [declaration files](https://www.typescriptlang.org/docs/handbook/declaration-files/introduction.html) for each component and an `index.d.ts` file enumerating all components.
 These improve DX by enabling developers' IDEs to perform fast code completion.
 We also provide the [theme file](https://chakra-ui.com/docs/theming/customize-theme) we use for our own components so that developers can apply the same theme to theirs.
+Our CICD pipeline publishes the library to a Nexus repository, which allows appropriately configured `npm` installations on developer machines to fetch the library with a conventional `npm install`.

 One last thing to note about the build.
 Although Vite of course provides minifying and other production readiness capabilities, we don't use them.
 We bundle the component library completely "raw."
 We find this helps developers debug their applications